vrmerlin/puppet-bamboo/README.md

 the license.
 Ultimately, this configuration is placed in `${homedir}/bamboo-cfg.xml`.
 Contributions are welcome to help manage this.

-## Development
+## Development and Contributing

-Please feel free to raise any issues here for bug fixes.
-We also welcome feature requests.
-Feel free to make a pull request for anything and we make the effort to review and merge.
-We prefer with tests if possible.
+Please feel free to raise any issues here for bug fixes and feature requests.

+Pull requests with passing tests and updated tests are appreciated.

 [Travis CI](https://travis-ci.org/joshbeard/puppet-bamboo) is used for testing.